Achievable logoAchievable logo

 Heart rate

-As exercise begins, heart rate increases due to sympathetic nervous system activation.
+As exercise begins, heart rate increases due to activation of the sympathetic nervous system.
 The rate of increase is proportional to exercise intensity.

 Oxygen uptake